williamnguyen-activecyber/okta.github.io/_source/_authentication-guide/tokens/validating-access-tokens.md

 You should verify the following:

 - The `iss` (issuer) claim matches the identifier of your Okta Authorization Server.
-- The `client_id` claim is your Okta application's Client ID.
+- The `cid` claim is your Okta application's Client ID.
 - The `exp` (Expiry Time) claim is the time at which this token will expire, expressed in Unix time.
 You should make sure that this has not already passed.

 ## Validating A Token Remotely With Okta

 Alternatively, you can also validate an access or refresh Token using the Token Introspection endpoint: [Introspection Request](https://developer.okta.com/docs/api/resources/oauth2.html#introspection-request).
-This endpoint takes your token as a URL query and returns back a simple JSON response with a boolean `active` property.
+This endpoint takes your token as a URL query parameter and returns back a simple JSON response with a boolean `active` property.

 This incurs a network request which is slower to do verification, but can be used when you want to guarantee that the access token hasn't been revoked.